 - Oracle will support its OpenJDK implementation for only 6 months, while other parties are proposing to support their own openJDK implementations for much longer

 For more on all that, see my post What's an admin to do: Oracle's changed stance on production use of Java, going forward?.
-In that post I also point to an Adobe blog post from Raskshith discussing this (a bit) more, which interested folks should keep an eye on.
+In that post I also point to an earlier Adobe blog post from Raskshith discussing this (a bit) more, which interested folks should keep an eye on.
+(I have updated this in 2019 to point to the Jan 2019 blog post from Adobe.)

 Crazy stuff about Java, right?
 We're living in interesting times regarding updating/using enterprise software, to say the least.
 Folks need to stay on their toes, and that's why I share what I do (and I can help you directly with such things via my consulting.